LichFactory-Games/lichfactory/docs/Adventures/Ad-Astra/Session-Notes/Session_1.md

 While this had been going on, Gloopwing and Celin had stayed near the fire.
 When the sounds of battle became apparent, the plasmoid gave the faeir a look, took some nearby leaves with a limb, and dropped them above their head.
 With the admission of their guilt freed, the plasmoid left the safety of the fire.
 Using growing limbs to project itself along, Gloopwing reached the clearing quickly.
 Ryalith was attempting to dodge the attacks of a large shadow striking with a weapon, and a smaller shadow was flaking from her side.
 A decision made, the plasmoid ejected their small crossbow from their arm pores and shot at the shadow.
 The bolt connected, and the shadow squealed, drawing the attention of The Night Hunter and its other shadows.
 Gwenzahlya took her chance, casting another Chill Touch over towards The Night Hunter.
 It brushed off her first one, but the second hand of ice shoved itself into the gaping wound of shadow from which its spawn came.

-Stigs, finally recovered from the initial ambush attack, casted a [[cure-wounds|Cure Wounds]] on himself.
+Stigs, finally recovered from the initial ambush attack, cast a Cure Wounds on himself.

 The Night Hunter reared back.
 Its shadows circled around it as they regrouped.
 They turned to face the group as one and advanced, but for the roar of a creature behind them.
 The Night Hunter turned in time to see the snarling face of an angry Celin attempting to shove his sword into The Night Hunter's wound.
 A miss!
 Taking advantage of the opening, Karel gave one more punishing strike and the shadowy being discorporated, its robe settling slowly in the air onto Karel's arm.
 The shadow fragments faded into the mist, as if they never existed.